-- They provide a good way to add light into attic and second-story spaces.
+- They provide a good way to add light into the attic and second-story spaces.

 - Venting roof windows can help exhaust hot air in summer.

-- Constant, direct exposure to sun means these windows can help heat spaces in winter.
+- Constant, direct exposure to the sun means these windows can help heat spaces in winter.

 - Skylights and roof windows take a heavy beating from sun and rain—these windows are prone to problems and have a shorter lifespan than other windows.